IMPORTANT INFORMATION FOR OZARKS TECHNICAL COMMUNITY COLLEGE STUDENTS

-If you require a paper 1098-T statement, you must click “withhold my consent” located at 1098T Electronic Consent under the Student Menu, by January 20, 2017.
+If you require a paper 1098-T statement, you must click the Change Preferences button in the 1098-T menu, then select to withhold your consent to receive the document electronically, by January 20, 2017.
 Your paper 1098-T form will be postmarked no later than January 31, 2017.

 If you choose to receive your 1098-T Statement by mail, please ensure that your current address is on file with OTC.
-You may update your address by logging in to MyOTC and clicking on the AccessOTC tab.
-Click the Address Change link.
-Adjust your address and phone numbers, making sure the effective start is current and the effective end date is blank.
-Click SUBMIT.
+You may update your address by logging in to MyOTC and clicking on the User Options button in the sidebar, followed by the My Contact Information button.
+Under Addresses, click the Add New Address button.
+Enter your new address and click the Request Address Change button.
 Online address changes take up to 1 week for processing.
 Updating your address will enable timely delivery of your tax form, as the post office will not forward this document.